c-blake/nio/FAQ.md

 The missing value|N/A convention is perhaps less critical in a first pass.
-A full suite of tools like loaders/parsers/printers/zip/rip is not necessary *if* you are merely willing to compile/learn how to use the nio program here.
+A full suite of tools like loaders/parsers/printers/zip/rip is not necessary *if* you are merely willing to compile/learn how to use the Nim nio program here.

-Once you have a basic access libraries you could write n-foo CL tools (or libs) in a dozen PLs if you want..n-awk, n-plot, n-histo, etc.  As already mentioned, the main use case is custom calculations over big data where all you really need is the row stream/mmap interfaces and your own code which may not need little generality.
+Once you have a basic access libraries you could write n-foo CL tools (or libs) in a dozen PLs if you want..n-awk, n-plot, n-histo, etc.  As already mentioned, the main use case is custom calculations over big data where all you really need is the row stream/mmap interfaces and your own code which may need very little generality.
 OTOH, maybe there are dozens of general things to do.
 Have at it.

 NIO is so simple/easy that its main value to the world might not be *any* one implementation, tool, or library, but merely some standard suffix syntax/naming convention.
-Stick to that convention and the world benefits from any/all impls in any/all PLs, like CSV or TSV or whatever, but with no per-datum parsing.
+Stick to one convention and the world benefits from any/all impls in any/all PLs, like CSV or TSV or whatever, but with no per-datum parsing.